 The course provides an introduction to methods and materials for literacy instruction in the middle grades with an emphasis on curriculum implementation.
 Activities will focus on standards, curriculum, planning, teaching and assessing literacy in the middle grades language arts classrooms.
 Practicum required.
+Must provide proof of liability insurance.
 Prerequisites: EDUC 342, Admission to Teacher Education Program; Corequisites: EDUC 445, 446, 448.